An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Conclusions and outlook

-Finally, even if we performed numerical computations in the case of $SU(2)$ in two spatial dimension, our method is general and can be applied to any $SU(N)$ LGT, in particular, to $SU(3)$ Yang-Mills theory in three spatial dimensions.
+Finally, even if we performed numerical computations in the case of $SU(2)$ in two spatial dimensions, our method is general and can be applied to any $SU(N)$ LGT, in particular to $SU(3)$ LGT in three spatial dimensions.
 Indeed, the sequence of canonical transformations can be performed in the same way, with differences coming from the counting of fluxes when periodic boundary conditions are imposed, changing the number of independent closed surfaces \cite{Kaplan-Stryker}.
-The construction of the local basis always reduces to a 1D differental equation, associated to a motion in a central potetial, for any $N$.
+The construction of the local basis always reduces to a $(N-1)$-dimensional differential equation, associated to a motion in a potential for any $N$.
 Another important extension is the inclusion of matter, which will be object of future works.
-A first target is represented by $SU(2)$ LGTs with dynamical charges in two dimensions, whose minimal realization requires resources already available \cite{Meth2023Oct}.
+A first target is represented by $SU(2)$ LGTs with dynamical charges in two dimensions, whose minimal realization requires resources already available \cite{Meth2025}.